F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 In order to successfully implement CFE in Azure, you need a system-assigned or user-managed identity with sufficient access.
 Your Managed Service Identity (MSI) should be limited to the resource groups that contain the BIG-IP instances, VNET, route tables, etc. that will be updated.
 Read more about managed identities |managed-identity|.
 To create and assign a Managed Service Identity (MSI) you must have a role of `User Access Administrator` or `Contributor access`.
 The following example shows a system-assigned MSI.

 ..
-IMPORTANT:: CFE supports only one Managed Service Identity assigned to each Azure Virtual Machine instance; failover will not work correctly when multiple identities are assigned.
+IMPORTANT:: CFE supports only **one** Managed Service Identity assigned to each Azure Virtual Machine instance; failover will NOT work correctly when multiple identities are assigned.
 You must create a single identity with all of the permissions required by CFE, as well as any other necessary permissions.
    You can create a managed identity manually or using the F5 access template.
 See `Deploying Access Template <https://github.com/F5Networks/f5-azure-arm-templates-v2/tree/main/examples/modules/access>`_ for more information.

 #.
 Enable MSI for each VM: go to **Virtual Machine > Identity > System assigned** and set the status to ``On``.